 The internal UCIs take these indicators into account as part of their monitoring processes (e.g., monitoring of the intensity of the issuer's GHG emissions).
 This monitoring is based on a combination of indicators (e.g., carbon footprint) and specific thresholds or rules (e.g., the target's carbon footprint cannot be in the lower decile of the sector).
-In addition to these criteria specifically established for this test, the Agent takes into account certain Principal Adverse Impact indicators of the Principal Adverse Impacts listed in Appendix 1 of the Commission Delegated Regulation (EU) 22/2018 in this first DNSH test, but the methodology will gradually integrate these indicators as the quality and scope of the data improve.
+In addition to these criteria specifically established for this test, the Agent takes into account certain Principal Adverse Impact indicators in its exclusion policy.
+This methodology does not currently take into account all the indicators of the Principal Adverse Impacts listed in Appendix 1 of the Commission Delegated Regulation (EU) 22/2018 in this first DNSH test, but the methodology will gradually integrate these indicators as the quality and scope of the data improve.